W3AXL/python-radio-console/SETUP.md

 * `address`: the address of the radio daemon (configured below)
 * `port`: the port of the radio daemon (again, configured below)
 * `color`: the color of the radio card in the UI.
 Available options are `red`, `amber`, `green`, `blue`, or `purple`
+* `pan`: the default panning of the radio in stereo speaker environments.
+Valid ranges are -1 (full left) to 1 (full right)

 Once this file is configured, a refresh of the web client will show the configured radios as cards in the main window.
 They start in a disconnected state, and clicking on the red signal bar will start the connection process.